 | Yorkshire Building Society | 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower. |

-The conveyancers that we work with handle Heswall lease extensions and help protect your position.
+The conveyancing solicitors that we work with handle Heswall lease extensions and help protect your position.
 A lease extension can be arranged to be completed to coincide with a change of ownership so the costs of the lease extension are paid for using part of the sale proceeds.
 You really do need expert legal advice in this difficult and technical area of law.
-The conveyancer we work with provide it.
+The lawyer we work with provide it.

-Following unsuccessful discussions with the landlord of her purpose-built apartment in Heswall, Zoe started the lease extension process just as her lease was nearing the critical 80-year deadline.
-The transaction completed in April 2013.
-The landlord’s charges were restricted to below 550 GBP.
+In the wake of eight months of unsuccessful negotiations with the landlord of her studio apartment in Heswall, Yasmin commenced the lease extension process just as her lease was approaching the all-important eighty-year threshold.
+The lease extension was concluded in May 2011.
+The landlord’s charges were restricted to a tad over 600 GBP.